Venous lake on your lip?

 How do we treat a venous lake?

 Our office currently uses both hard and soft tissue lasers for an array of health related issues.
 We use our lasers for exposing unerupted teeth when doing orthodontics, for removal of chronically inflamed and overgrown gingival tissue, and for removal of hematomas (venous lake).
-Our hard tissue laser is utilized to placed fillings without needing to get numb or use a dental drill.
+Our hard tissue laser is utilized to place dental fillings without needing to get numb or use a dental drill.
 Our soft and hard tissue lasers are occasionally used when making a dental crown or when when dealing with dental implants.

 The most sought after treatment in our practice when it comes to laser treatments is the removal of a venous lake, which looks like a blue spot on your lip.
 Utilizing the laser to remove a venous lake is quite simple.
 This procedure is nearly pain free and only takes about 10 minutes.
 To see more before and after venous lake photos click here.